ministryofjustice/hmpps-approved-premises-api/doc/how-to/run_performance_tests.md

 Once Gatling has finished, it will output reports into the `build/reports/gatling` folder.
 It will also provide a link in the terminal to open the report directly in the browser.

+NB.
+Gatling will not clear the data it's just created so you may be left with thousands of rows which slows your environment down.
+To clear this easily you can wipe your API database with `docker-compose down -v` from within the AP tools repo.